moamen20/Book-directory-Rest-API-/README.md

 - `PUT /books/:id`: Update an existing book by ID.
 - `DELETE /books/:id`: Delete a book from the directory by ID.

-TODO
+## TODO
- Use a MongoDB to store book information.
+- [ ] Use MongoDB to store book information.
- Implement authentication and authorization to secure the API.
+- [ ] Implement authentication and authorization to secure the API.
- Add unit and integration tests to ensure API functionality.
+- [ ] Add unit and integration tests to ensure API functionality.